Joe Biden on racism: Whites 'can never fully understand'

 RELATED: VERIFY: Fact-checking the third Democratic debate

+Biden's appearance comes at an inflection point for Democrats' 2020 leader in the polls.
+He is trying to capitalize on his strength among older black voters while navigating criticism from some African American and other nonwhite leaders, particularly younger ones, who take a skeptical view of the 76-year-old white man's willingness and ability to address systemic racism.

-He condemned institutional racism as the direct legacy of slavery and lamented that the nation has "never lived up to" the ideals of equality written into its founding documents.
-But then he added a more personal note.
+During his 20 minutes at the pulpit, Biden condemned institutional racism as the direct legacy of slavery and lamented that the nation has "never lived up to" the ideals of equality written into its founding documents.
+But then he added a more personal note — perhaps the closest he would come to addressing his detractors.
 "Those who are white try," Biden said, "but we can never fully understand."

+The former vice president called out the names of the bombing victims — Addie Mae Collins, Denise McNair, Carole Robertson and Cynthia Wesley — and he drew nods of affirmation as he warned that "the same poisonous ideology that lit the fuse on 16th Street" has yielded more recent tragedies, including in 2015 at a black church in South Carolina, in 2018 at a Jewish synagogue in Pittsburgh and in August at an El Paso, Texas , Walmart frequented by Latino immigrants.

-Biden praised the congregation for offering an example of "rebirth and renewal" to those communities and to a nation he said must recommit itself to "giving hate no safe harbor — demonizing no one, not the poor, the powerless, the immigrant or the 'other.'"
+The Birmingham church, Biden said, offers an example to those communities and a nation he said must recommit itself to "giving hate no safe harbor — demonizing no one, not the poor, the powerless, the immigrant or the 'other.'"

-Biden's appearance in Birmingham comes at a political inflection point for the Democrats' 2020 polling leader.
-He is trying to capitalize on his strength among older black voters even as some African American and other nonwhite leaders, particularly younger ones, view Biden more skeptically.

-From his long time in government, as a senator and vice president, the 76-year-old Biden has deep ties in the black community.
+From his long time in government, first as a senator and then vice president to Barack Obama, the first black president, Biden has deep ties in the black community.
 Though Biden didn't mention President Donald Trump in his remarks, he has made withering critiques of the president's rhetoric and policies on race and immigration a central feature of his candidacy.

-Yet Biden also draws critical, even caustic appraisals from younger nonwhite activists who take issue with his record.
+Yet Biden sometimes draws searing appraisals from younger nonwhite activists who point to complexities in his record.
 That includes his references to working productively alongside segregationist senators in the 1970s to distrust over his lead role in a 1994 crime law that critics frame as partially responsible for mass incarceration, especially black men.

 The dynamics flared up again Thursday after Biden, during a Democratic debate, offered a sometimes incoherent answer when asked how the nation should confront the legacy of slavery.
 At one point, Biden suggested nonwhite parents use a play a record player to help their children with verbal and cognitive development.
 That led to a social media firestorm and commentary that Biden takes a paternalistic view of black and brown America even as he hammers Trump for emboldening more obvious forms of racism.